AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ## 12.4 Global And Static Box Instances And Their Initialization ##  {#alib_boxing_more_static_instances}

-Instances of class \alib{boxing;Box} may generally exists as global data or static members as long as they not initialized with a boxed value.
+Instances of class \alib{boxing;Box} may generally exist as global data or static members as long as they not initialized with a boxed value.

-If a default-initialization should be given, then the resulting mapped type's \e vtable has to be statically defined as described in chapter \ref alib_boxing_more_opt_staticvt.
+If a default-initialization should be given (and if WindowsOS/DLL use is required), then the resulting mapped type's \e vtable has to be statically defined as described in chapter
+\ref alib_boxing_more_opt_staticvt.
 The reason for this is, that dynamically created \e vtables are using the mechanics implemented with \alib type \alib{singletons;Singleton}.
 To achieve the creation of process-wide "true" singleton objects, this class uses a globally defined hash-map that in case of a first creation